If you’re looking for the best road trips in the USA, look no further! These great road trips will have you driving for the rest of your life.

 Drive Time: 24 hours

 See the majority of Florida by circling the entire state, starting in St. Augustine(America’s oldest town) then bring out your inner-child in Orlando, eat your way through Miami, and relax on the beach in Clearwater, then explore the panhandle in Destin.
 This route is long, but the stops and scenery are breathtaking.
+Learn more about the best things to do in Destin, Florida.

 23. The Great American Road Trip – Cross Country on the I-90